Salah injury update: Latest injury news on Liverpool star Mohamed Salah

-BRIGHTON — Mohamed Salah scored a penalty kick for Liverpool at Brighton, but his 20th Premier League goal of the season may have come at a cost as ‘Salah injury’ is not something Jurgen Klopp will want to see all over the headlines.
+BRIGHTON — Mohamed Salah scored a penalty kick for Liverpool at Brighton, but it looked like his 20th Premier League goal of the season may have come at a cost as ‘Salah injury’ is not something Jurgen Klopp will want to see all over the headlines.

 [ MORE: How to watch Premier League in USA ]